Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 * Fixed a bug where insecure content scan would not scan custom post types

 = 2.1.18 =
-* Made woocommerce warning dismissable, as it does not seem to cause issues
+* Made WooCommerce warning dismissable, as it does not seem to cause issues
-* Fixed a bug caused by WP native plugin_dir_url() returning relative path, resulting in no ssl messages
+* Fixed a bug caused by WP native plugin_dir_url() returning relative path, resulting in no SSL messages

 = 2.1.17 =
 * Fixed a bug where example .htaccess rewrite rules weren't generated correctly
-* Added woocommerce to the plugin conflicts handler, as some settings conflict with this plugin, and are superfluous when you force your site to ssl anyway.
+* Added WooCommerce to the plugin conflicts handler, as some settings conflict with this plugin, and are superfluous when you force your site to SSL anyway.
 * Excluded transients from mixed content scan results

 = 2.1.16 =